-Senior Citizens' Tuition and Fees Persons 60 years of age or older who are residents of Virginia and whose taxable income is less than \$23,850 (http://lis.virginia.gov/cgi-bin/legp604.exe?
+Senior Citizens' Tuition and Fees

-ses=151&typ=bil&val=HB2068) may enroll in no more than three courses per semester for academic credit at a reduced charge.
+Persons 60 years of age or older who are residents of Virginia and whose taxable income is less than \$23,850 (http://lis.virginia.gov/cgi-bin/legp604.exe?
+151+sum+HB2068) may enroll in no more than three courses per semester for academic credit at a reduced charge.